Colleges by Location

 TCU takes pride in its excellent faculty, who are committed to providing students with a high-quality education.
 With a student-to-faculty ratio of 13:1, students benefit from personalized attention and mentorship opportunities.
 The university emphasizes experiential learning and offers various internships, research opportunities, and study abroad programs to enhance students' educational experiences.
 TCU's location in Fort Worth adds to its appeal, as the city offers a wealth of cultural, recreational, and professional opportunities, contributing to a well-rounded college experience at Texas Christian University.

-Located in Fort Worth, TX and set in a suburban environment, Texas Christian University is a private university.
-Its campus is 302 acres in size.
-This educational institution operates on a semester-based calendar.
-It has an acceptance rate of 56%.
-The freshman retention rate at Texas Christian University is 91.7% and the six-year graduation rate is 84%.
+Located in Fort Worth, TX, Texas Christian University is a private university.
+This school uses a semester-based calendar.
+It has an acceptance rate of 44%.
+The freshman retention rate at Texas Christian University is 92.9% and the six-year graduation rate is 85%.

 Quick Facts